 PCs are subject to liquidity risk.
 Illiquidity can have a severely negative impact on the prices of PCs, especially those that are particularly sensitive to prepayment or interest rate risk.
 PCs are not traded on any exchange and the market price of a particular issuance of PCs or a benchmark price may not be readily available.
 A secondary market for some types of PCs may not develop.
 Even if a market develops, it may not continue.
 As a result, you may not be able to sell your PCs easily or at prices that will allow you to realize your desired yield.
 The secondary markets for some PCs have experienced periods of illiquidity in the past, and can be expected to do so again in the future.
 Our financial condition, the conservatorship, uncertainty concerning our future structure and organization, including whether we will continue to exist, the level of governmental support for Freddie Mac and market perceptions or speculation concerning such factors could materially affect the liquidity and pricing of your PCs.
-Moreover, continuing weak economic conditions in the U.S. and in foreign countries, including those countries that own and trade our PCs and other mortgage-backed securities, and weak demand for housing in the U.S. may materially affect the liquidity and pricing of your PCs.
+Moreover, the unprecedented adverse financial developments that accelerated during the third quarter of 2008 and continue, including the disruption of international and domestic credit markets, recessionary or weak economic conditions in the U.S. and in foreign countries, including those countries that own and trade our PCs and other mortgage-backed securities, severe contraction in the residential mortgage credit market and the demise and consolidation of several major securities broker-dealers and financial institutions, including substantial mortgage originators, may materially affect the liquidity and pricing of your PCs.
 See Credit Factors: Weak economic conditions persist and could adversely affect your PCs.

-Reductions in our mortgage-related investments portfolio may affect the liquidity of your PCs.
+Reductions in our mortgage portfolio may affect the liquidity of your PCs.
+Under the Purchase Agreement, the size of our mortgage-related investments portfolio was capped at \$900 billion as of December 31, 2009 and, beginning in 2010, will decrease at the rate of 10% per year until it reaches \$250 billion.

-Under the terms of the Purchase Agreement and FHFA regulation, our mortgage-related investments portfolio is subject to a cap that decreases by 10% each year until the portfolio reaches \$250 billion.
-As a result, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$810 billion as of December 31, 2010 and may not exceed \$729 billion as of December 31, 2011.
 The Purchase Agreement also limits the amount of indebtedness we can incur.
 Historically, our portfolio assets have included a substantial amount of our PCs and we have been an active purchaser of our PCs for a variety of reasons, including to provide liquidity for our PCs.
-The limitation on our indebtedness, the proceeds of which have been used in the past to purchase assets for our portfolio, and the requirement to shrink our portfolio may adversely affect the liquidity and pricing of your PCs.
+The limitation on our indebtedness, the proceeds of which have been used in the past to purchase assets for our portfolio, and the requirement to shrink our portfolio beginning in 2010 may adversely affect the liquidity and pricing of your PCs.
+This possible adverse effect may be mitigated by the purchase by the Federal Reserve of up to \$1.25 trillion of mortgage-related securities issued by us, Fannie Mae and Ginnie Mae.
+However, the Federal Reserve expects to complete those purchases by the end of the first quarter of 2010.